 It's not just about nostalgia for those that experienced the music "back in the day," as younger music lovers and club goers also have an appreciation for the groundbreaking music of the New Wave era.
 Another important facet of New Wave City from the beginning has been the all-inclusive nature of the crowd, always welcoming every type of customer.
 The result is a unique camaraderie of fans sharing and dancing to the music in a nightclub setting.
 Glammed up, dressed down, ubergoth, preppie, straight, gay, twentysometing to fiftysomething, all are a part of New Wave City.
 In 1992, some San Francisco clubs took their cues from New York in encouraging an "exclusive" crowd, holding back the riff-raff behind a velvet rope, and only admitting select customers.
 New Wave City has shunned that attitude from the very beginning and everyone is treated like a VIP.

-Join the New Wave City group on Facebook!
+Follow New Wave City on Facebook!